JRH89/JRH89/README.md

 ### Capabilities
 - Architecting scalable, production-ready systems from the ground up
 - Optimizing performance and accessibility for responsive, modern web applications
-- Building secure, real-time systems using Firebase, WebSockets, and background jobs
+- Building secure, real-time systems using WebSockets and background jobs
-- Deep experience with Rails monoliths, API-only apps, and headless frontends
+- Experience with Rails monoliths, API-only apps, and headless frontends
 - Improving developer productivity with automation, CI/CD, and structured workflows

 ---